Guess the Dog Breed Quiz

 How to play

 Read the clue, choose the best answer, and check your score at the end.
 You can replay as many times as you want.
+The point is not just getting the answer right; it is learning which clues matter when two breeds look similar.

 What this quiz teaches